-Optimizing Research Impact Through Community Collaboration: Research funded by the FY22 PRARP should be responsive to the needs of persons with AD/ADRD lived experience, family, and care provider communities.
-Through the establishment and utilization of effective and equitable collaborations and partnerships, the translational and impact potential of the proposed research can be maximized.
-For the FY22 PRARP IIRA, inclusion of collaborative community partner approaches is required for all projects involving clinical research.
+Optimizing Research Impact Through Community Collaboration: Research funded by the FY23 PRARP should be responsive to the needs of persons with AD/ADRD lived experience, family, and care provider communities.
+Establishment and utilization of effective and equitable collaborations and partnerships, maximizes the near-term translational and impact potential of the proposed research.
+For the FY23 PRARP TDA, inclusion of collaborative community partner approaches is required for all projects.